aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_openjumptosearch.md

 ## Desc
 * open a file and automatically jump to first occurance of a specific word in the file (eg, as part of shell command-line startup)
+* automate the manual process of opening a file and doing a search for <pattern> by hand

 ## See also